YendisFish/Clidget/README.md

 # Clidget

-Clidget is a command line based budgeting program.
-It is not yet finished, and is in alpha: but I have the source code out.
+Clidget is a command line based budgeting program written in C#.
+It's not neccesarily secure: but its simple and ideal for headless systems.